tomjmcdaniel/checkmeout/README.md

 Sandbox for Github Checks API

 ## Header
-This is a minor change
+This is a minor change.